-- (iii) For a pupil enrolled in grade 12, the conference shall occur after November of that school year in which the pupil is enrolled in grade 12, but before March of the same school year.
-For a school operating on a multitrack, year-round calendar, the conference for a pupil enrolled in grade 12 shall occur in the timeframe that is equivalent to that specified timeframe for a school operating on a traditional calendar. - (Q) Information provided by the school counselor, during the individual conference described in subparagraph (P), to a pupil and his or her parent or legal guardian regarding all of the following: - (i) Consequences of not passing the high school exit examination. - (ii) Programs, courses, and career technical education options available to the pupil as needed for satisfactory completion of middle or high school. - (iii) Cumulative records and transcripts of the pupil. - (iv) Results of standardized and diagnostic assessments of the pupil. - (v) Remediation strategies, high school courses, and alternative education options available to the pupil, including, but not limited to, informing the pupil of the option to receive intensive instruction and services for up to two consecutive academic years after completion of grade 12 or until the pupil has passed both parts of the high school exit examination, whichever comes first. - (vi) Information on postsecondary education and training. - (vii) The score of the pupil on the English language arts or mathematics portion of the California Standards Test administered in grade 6, as applicable. - (viii) Eligibility requirements, including coursework and test requirements, and the progress of the pupil toward satisfaction of those requirements for admission to four-year institutions of postsecondary education, including the University of California and the California State University. - (ix) The availability of financial aid for postsecondary education.
+39 (xiii) Information provided by the school counselor, during the

+40 individual conference described in subparagraph (P) clause (xii),

+-7-SB 272 to a pupil and his or her parent or legal guardian regarding all of the following: (i)(I) Consequences of not passing the high school exit examination. (ii) (II) Programs, courses, and career technical education options available to the pupil as needed for satisfactory completion of middle or high school. (iii) (III) Cumulative records and transcripts of the pupil. (iv) (IV) Results of standardized and diagnostic assessments of the pupil. (v) (V) Remediation strategies, high school courses, and alternative education options available to the pupil, including, but not limited to, informing the pupil of the option to receive intensive instruction and services for up to two consecutive academic years after completion of grade 12 or until the pupil has passed both parts of the high school exit examination, whichever comes first. (vi) (VI) Information on postsecondary education and training. (vii) (VII) The score of the pupil on the English language arts or mathematics portion of the California Standards Test administered in grade 6, as applicable. (viii) (VIII) Eligibility requirements, including coursework and test requirements, and the progress of the pupil toward satisfaction of those requirements for admission to four-year institutions of postsecondary education, including the University of California and the California State University. (ix) (IX) The availability of financial aid for postsecondary education.
+(2) Career and vocational counseling, in which pupils are assisted in doing the following: 96
-7 SB 272

-(2) Career and vocational counseling, in which pupils are assisted in doing all of the following:

-- (A) Planning for the future, including, but not limited to, identifying personal interests, skills, and abilities, career planning, course selection, and career transition. - (B) Becoming aware of personal preferences and interests that influence educational and occupational exploration, career choice, and career success. - (C) Developing realistic perceptions of work, the changing work environment, and the effect of work on lifestyle. - (D) Understanding the relationship between academic achievement and career success, and the importance of maximizing career options. - (E) Understanding the value of participating in career technical education and work-based learning activities and programs, including, but not limited to, service learning, regional occupational programs and centers, partnership programs, job shadowing, and mentoring experiences. - (F) Understanding the need to develop essential employable skills and work habits. - (G) Understanding the variety of four-year colleges and universities, community college vocational and technical preparation programs, as well as admission criteria and enrollment procedures. - (3) Personal and social counseling, in which pupils receive counseling pertaining to interpersonal relationships for the purpose of promoting the development of their academic abilities, careers and vocations, personalities, and social skills.
+(A) Planning for the future, including, but not limited to, identifying personal interests, skills, and abilities, career planning, course selection, and career transition.

+4 (B) Becoming aware of personal preferences and interests that

+5 influence educational and occupational exploration, career choice,6 and career success.

+7 (C) Developing realistic perceptions of work, the changing work 8 environment, and the effect of work on lifestyle.

+9 (D) Understanding the relationship between academic 10 achievement and career success, and the importance of maximizing 11 career options.

+12 (E) Understanding the value of participating in career technical 13 education and work-based learning activities and programs, 14 including, but not limited to, service learning, regional occupational 15 programs and centers, partnership programs, job shadowing, and 16 mentoring experiences.

+17 (F) Understanding the need to develop essential employable 18 skills and work habits.

+(G) Understanding the variety of four-year colleges and universities, community college vocational and technical preparation programs, as well as admission criteria and enrollment procedures.

+(3) Personal and social counseling, in which pupils receive counseling pertaining to interpersonal relationships for the purpose of promoting the development of their academic abilities, careers and vocations, personalities, and social skills.

-(e) Ongoing professional development related to career and vocational counseling shall include strategies for counseling pupils pursuing postsecondary education, career technical education, multiple-pathway pathways, college, and global career opportunities.
+(e) Ongoing professional development related to career and vocational counseling shall include strategies for counseling pupils pursuing postsecondary education, career technical education, multiple pathways, college, and global career opportunities.